adambard/learnxinyminutes-docs/dart.html.markdown

 ## Further Reading

-Dart has a compreenshive web-site.
+Dart has a comprehenshive web-site.
 It covers API reference, tutorials, articles and more, including a useful Try Dart online. http://www.dartlang.org/ http://try.dartlang.org/